what is vistaclear?

 The VistaClear™ system is intended to provide improved water quality and reduce bacterial contamination in dental unit waterlines used for irrigation, cooling, lubrication and scaling procedures.

-The multiple operatory VistaClear™ is designed to handle your entire clinic, up to seven (7) operatories per zone.
+The VistaClear™ is designed to handle your entire clinic, up to eight (8) operatories per zone.
 It is usually installed in a central location like the equipment room, sterilization center or even in a central hallway area.
-Normally, the multiple operatory VistaClear&trade is designed into brand new offices or offices that are undergoing a major remodel.
+Normally, the VistaClear&trade is designed into brand new offices or offices that are undergoing a major remodel.
 However, many existing offices are able to install a model in a central location if there is a basement or crawl space available.
 All that is required is a cold water supply and clean compressed air.
 The central systems have a drain that is directly attached to an air gap drain module (included with each system).
 Individual 1/4" O.D. copper waterlines run from the distribution manifold above the mixing chamber to each operatory dental unit and supply fresh, filtered water to all handpieces, air/water syringes, ultrasonic scalers and cup filler.

 What is done about films and other contaminants that already exist in my waterlines?